 The second is what we call playful exploration.
 And this is where I think we often fall down.
 Playful exploration is exploring without an intended outcome, without a finished product, exploring just for the sake of exploring.
 And this is not like, added to your day.
 These are things that you can do integrated in your day.

-The third is being exposed more to the sensory experiences and knowing, like smelling the coffee.
+The third is being exposed more to the sensory experiences, like smelling the coffee.
 75 % of our emotional life comes from smell.
 And you can think about that both ways.
 You walk by trash on the city and you’re like, oh, my God.
-And Or you smell roses and you’re like, Oh, something feels your heart opens, right?
+Or you smell roses and you’re like, oh, something feels – your heart opens, right?
 And so smell is such an amazing thing.
 So sensory, what’s the color in the room?
 What’s the temperature in the room?
 What light?
 Is the light making you feel depressed?
 Is the light opening you up?

 And the last is making and beholding and making more of a conscious effort when you’re making dinner, when you’re thinking about what you’re going to wear.
-That’s a creative act.
-What are you going to wear today?
-For some people, thinking about the way that you listen to music.
+That’s a creative act for some people.
+Thinking about the way that you listen to music.

 My husband and I have this thing where we dance every Friday night in our living room, and we laugh really hard.
 Laughter and joy are so critical to relationship and to feeling good and releasing so much stuff.

-And so the more you start to take those four elements, those core characteristics of curiosity, playful, exploration, sensory experiences, and “making and beholding”, you start to see the world differently.
+And so the more you start to take in those four elements, those core characteristics, you start to see the world differently.

 Maybe you’re a gardener.
 Maybe you like to just buy flowers and bring them home.
 Maybe it’s the way you make a dish.
 So I think there’s little things that you can do throughout your day that’s just optimizing those moments.